Intelligent Sailing Model for Open Sea Navigation: Related Work

 \section{Related Work}

-Developing safe and efficient autonomous vehicles is challenging since an infinite amount of traffic situations can occur on the road \cite{Hesham2021}, on the water \cite{Gu2021}, and in the air \cite{Hamissi2023}.
+\textbf{Traffic simulation. } Developing safe and efficient autonomous vehicles is challenging since an infinite amount of traffic situations can occur on the road \cite{Hesham2021}, on the water \cite{Gu2021}, and in the air \cite{Hamissi2023}.
 Thus, computer simulations of traffic are important to accelerate and facilitate the development.
 These simulations are commonly based on statistical models derived from recorded real-world traffic or dynamical models for traffic participants.
 A major advantage of using dynamical models is that this allows for defining interactions between traffic participants and the autonomous vehicle.
 For road traffic, car-following models \cite{Matcha2020} such as the IDM \cite{Treiber2000} are commonly used to simulate traffic.
 The main idea of car-following models is that they react to preceding vehicles by maintaining a safe distance while aiming to drive at a desired velocity to ensure smooth traffic flow.
 For airborne traffic, encounter models are used to simulate traffic and evaluate collision avoidance methods \cite{Kochenderfer2010}.
 For maritime traffic, there are no standard models for simulating traffic.
 Instead, traffic participants based on recorded \cite{Krasowski2024.safeRLautonomousVessels,Meyer2020} or handcrafted trajectories \cite{Johansen.2016, Tsolakis2022} are commonly used.
 This work develops a parameterized vessel model, the \ac{ism}, that reacts to its surrounding traffic.
-Note that the \ac{ism} \waypointadaption{} is necessary for motion planning functionality in the unstructured environment while the path to be followed is already determined by the road network for road vehicles.
+Since the reactive behavior of the \ac{ism} is interpretably parametrized for different vessel types and follows maritime traffic rules, the \ac{ism} can be viewed as a maritime version of the IDM for road traffic.
+The most important difference between \ac{ism} and IDM arises from the unstructured maritime environment, where the \ac{ism} \waypointadaption{} determines reference paths while driver models like the IDM can leverage the road network to obtain a reference path.